 This Area Source MACT 5Z final rule is effective on January 2, 2008.
 The final rule is for two area source categories (iron foundries and steel foundries).
 The requirements for the two area source categories are combined in one subpart (5Z).
 The final rule establishes different requirements for foundries based upon size: Small & Large.
-Small area source foundries are required to comply with pollution prevention (P2) management practices for metallic scrap, the removal of mercury switches, and binder formulations (40 CFR, 63.10886).
+Small area source foundries are required to comply with pollution prevention (P2) management practices for metallic scrap, the removal of mercury switches, and binder formulations (40 CFR,

+63.10886).
 Large area source foundries are required to comply with the same pollution prevention management practices as small foundries in addition to emissions standards for melting furnaces and foundry operations (40 CFR, 63.10885(a)).
 All foundries must comply with the pollution prevention management practices for scrap management and binder formulations by January 2, 2009.
-While a large existing foundry must comply with applicable emissions limitations and operation and maintenance requirements no later than two (2) years after initial classification, a small area source foundry (Temperform with the PTI No. 60-00B, FGSCRUBBERS1/2, SC 4.2, production limit: 18,913 tons of mold and core (sand) per year << 20,000 tons of metal melt production ($\approx 80,000$ tons of sand) per year; 1 ton of metal melt $\equiv 4$ tons of sand) is not subject to emission limits.
+While a large existing foundry must comply with applicable emissions limitations and operation and maintenance requirements no later than two (2) years after initial classification, a small area source foundry (Temperform with the PTI No. 60-00B, FGSCRUBBERS1/2, SC 4.2, production limit: 18,913 tons of mold and core (sand) per year << 20,000 tons of metal melt production (\approx 80,000 tons of sand) per year; 1 ton of metal melt \equiv 4 tons of sand) is not subject to emission limits.
 For an existing affected source, a "small foundry" is an iron and steel foundry that has an annual metal melt production of 20,000 tons or less.
 An affected source is existing if it commenced construction or reconstruction of the affected source before September 17, 2007.
 AQD approved initial PTI No. 60-00 on October 18, 2000, for Temperform's steel foundry.
-Novi foundry was installed about 1968 before Temperform was formed (1970).
+Novi foundry was installed about 1968, a small one-product family-owned business, based upon the property documents, before Temperform was formed (1970) and Temperform acquired it.
 It may be noted that about 4 tons of sand are equivalent to 1 ton of metal melt.
 In the previous few years, Temperform melted 750-1,500 tons of metal per year using 3,000-6,000 < 18,913 (PTI No. 60-00B, FGSCRUBBERS1/2, SC 4.2, production limit: 18,913 tons of mold and core (sand)) per year tons of sand per year.

-Temperform may revise the permit (PTI No. 60-00B to PTI No. 60-00C) include MACT Synthetic Minor conditions (< 10 tpy Single HAP and < 25 tpy Aggregate HAPs) to properly opt-out of Major MACT 5E.
+Temperform has recently (about August 15, 2021) submitted an application to revise the permit (PTI No. 60-00B to PTI No. 60-00C) include MACT Synthetic Minor conditions (< 10 tpy Single HAP and < 25 tpy Aggregate HAPs) to properly opt-out of Major MACT 5E.
 It is not necessary to obtain 10/25 tpy HAPs limits, as stated above, if Temperform operates at a small area source limit of 20,000 tons of metal melt production per year < \approx 80,000 tons of mold and core (sand) per year (1 ton of metal melt \equiv 4 tons of sand).
-The revised permit will include an afterburner for sand reclamation resin burn-off oven, baghouse, which will replace two identical scrubbers, followed by HEPA filter cartridge filters for indoor air quality when air is recycled into the plant, new capture systems, etc.
+The revised permit will include an afterburner for sand reclamation resin burn-off oven, recently (2021) rebuilt & repaired two identical scrubbers, etc. As a replacement to the scrubbers (2) the planned installation of a filter system, a baghouse followed by HEPA filters, has been cancelled due to high cost and decreased business.